The Best 3 Days in Paris Itinerary & Tips for First-Timers

 Here’s what to do in Montmartre on your second day in Paris:

-• Check out the paintings at Place du Tertre or even buy one as a souvenir.
-Or have a cup of coffee at one of the tables, lining the cobblestone paved square.
+- Check out the paintings at Place du Tertre or even buy one as a souvenir.
+Then, have a cup of coffee at one of the tables, lining the cobblestone-paved square.

-• Read I Love you! in multiple languages at the wall of Le mur des je t’aime mural in a tiny cute neighbourhood park.
+- Read I Love you! in multiple languages on the Le mur des je t’aime mural in a tiny cute neighbourhood park.

 Once you’ve had your share of vibrant art, cozy cafés, and unusual sights, move on to the next stop.
 Take the metro and get off near the riverside.